silverstripe/silverstripe-graphql/README.md

 ### Define types

 Types describe your data.
-While your data could be any arbitrary structure, in a SilverStripe project a GraphQL type usually relates to a `DataObject`.
+While your data could be any arbitrary structure, in a Silverstripe project a GraphQL type usually relates to a `DataObject`.
 GraphQL uses this information to validate queries and allow GraphQL clients to introspect your API capabilities.
 The GraphQL type system is hierarchical, so the `fields()` definition declares object properties as scalar types within